bio.rodeo

 Stanford University / University of Tokyo / RIKEN Center for Advanced Intelligence Project / Chinese University of Hong Kong

-A reasoning-guided foundation model for de novo antibody CDR design, pairing a multimodal-LLM understanding expert with a Boltz-1-based diffusion generation expert.
+Reasoning-guided foundation model for de novo antibody CDR design, pairing a multimodal LLM understanding expert with a Boltz-1 diffusion expert.

 Released: May 2026